Past Clinic: High Performance Stroke Technique

 - BREASTSTROKE: Your swimmer will begin with a strong understanding of the timing of the kick and pull and begin to utilize the same strategies world class breaststrokers use to minimize their footprint in the water.
 Participants will learn the skills of swimming in a horizontal plane, keeping the hips high throughout the entire cycle and utilizing a small but powerful kick while generating power forward with their recovery.

-Swimmers and parents are invited to ask Austin questions during a Q&A session.
-Gain insight into his training regimen, diet and nutrition, and recovery tactics.
+Swimmers and parents are invited to ask Austin and Shane questions during a Q&A session.
+Gain insight into their training regimen, diet and nutrition, and recovery tactics.

 WATCH THE CLINICIAN

-Observe Austin swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.
+Observe Austin and Shane swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST